Aspen tree guide: identification, distribution and folklore

 Leaves: Nearly round, wavy edges, a little paler on underside, trembles in any breeze, vary in size from 2.5cm to 6cm across; leaves are more heart-shaped on sucker shoots.
 Leaf stalks long and flattened.
 Leaves turn to clear yellow or red in autumn.

 Catkins: Flower between February and April, look like caterpillars.
 Male catkins are 5–10cm long with pink-red anthers and grey silky hairs.
 Female catkins are 2–6cm, grey-greenish and silky.
+Find out more in our guide to how to identify catkins.

 Fruits: Fruiting catkins reach 10–12cm, ripening in May with white woolly seeds for wind dispersal.